orm011/rosbag2parquet/README.md

 ```

 *Current level of functionality:*
-* It handles all primitive types other than duration (including strings).
+* It parses all primitive ros message types.
-* It handles byte arrays (eg, in Compressed_Image)
+* It parses out arbitrarily nested fields (as long as none of the elements in the path is an array)
-* It handles fixed sized arrays of any primitive type
+* It keeps the blobs for the rest.

 ## Output description:
 A bagfile contains message data as well as bag metadata.